MitchellTesla/Haskell/README.md

 # Reference guide to programming with Haskell ~ MITCHΞLL

-This Haskell by example guide is referenced from "Haskell from the Very Beginning by John Whitington"
+This Haskell by example guide was referenced and built from "Haskell from the Very Beginning by John Whitington"

 In Haskell from the Very Beginning John Whitington takes a no-prerequisites approach to teaching the basics of a modern general-purpose programming language.
 Each small, self-contained chapter introduces a new topic, building until the reader can write quite substantial programs.
 There are plenty of questions and, crucially, worked answers and hints.